gruffT/martian-robots/README.md

 For `lost` robots, the last known position is reported.

-The `Earth.expedition` method returns a `Log` object which can be used to interpret the mission details programmatically.
+The `Earth.expedition` method returns a `Log` object, which contains `reports` which can be used to interpret the mission outcomes programmatically.
 The `toString()` method of `Log` is used to format the output for display.

 ## Contributing